Arrowverse: Official crossover events

+Ramsey Rosso crashes Barry's birthday party and reveals his plans to spread his dark matter infection throughout the newly recreated multiverse, prompting Barry to seek out the help of Oliver, Diggle and Wally to stop him.
+This episode features the return of Stephen Amell as Oliver Queen / Green Arrow, David Ramsey as John Diggle / Spartan, and Keiynan Lonsdale as Wally West / Kid Flash.

 Yearly crossover events in the Arrowverse began in the 2013–14 television season, when Barry Allen was introduced in the eighth episode of Arrows second season ahead of the debut of The Flash.
 The next year, the eighth episodes of the third season of Arrow and the first season of The Flash formed a two-part event known as "Flash vs. Arrow".
 In January 2015, The CW president Mark Pedowitz said that there would be an Arrowverse crossover every season.
 In the 2015–16 television season, a two-part event, "Heroes Join Forces" between the eighth episodes of the fourth season of Arrow and the second season of The Flash was used to set up a new team-up series, Legends of Tomorrow.
 For the 2016–17 television season, the "Invasion!" crossover included The Flash, Arrow, and Legends of Tomorrow, with the event beginning at the end of Supergirl.
 A true four-part crossover occurred in the 2017–18 television season with "Crisis on Earth-X", which also tied into the animated web series, Freedom Fighters: The Ray, and featured characters and concepts from that series.
 The 2018–19 crossover, "Elseworlds", included Supergirl, The Flash, and Arrow and saw the introduction of Batwoman ahead of her debut in her own series.
 At the end of "Elseworlds", it was revealed that the 2019–20 television season crossover would be "Crisis on Infinite Earths", a five-part crossover with episodes of Supergirl, Batwoman, The Flash, Arrow, and Legends of Tomorrow.